zeen101/unipress-api/readme.txt

 * UniPress API is GPL.

 == Changelog ==

+= 1.10.0 =
+* Change settings so they save even when there is an error verifying the App ID
+* Added an API call to create s user, not a subscriber
+* Added Post ID to silent pushes
+* Adding Push Categories
+* Added filter to push taxonomy

 = 1.9.0 =
 * Get all Ads by default with get-ad-data API call